lengow/plugin-shopware6/README.md

 ## Become a contributor

-Lengow for Shopware 6 is available under license (GPLv3).
+Lengow for Shopware 6 is available under license (MIT).
 If you want to contribute code (features or bugfixes), you have to create a pull request via Github and include valid license information.

 The `master` branch contains the latest stable version of the plugin.
 The `dev` branch contains the version under development.
 All Pull requests must be made on the `dev` branch and must be validated by reviewers working at Lengow.